francopoffo/victoria-landpage/README.md

 - file-base routing
 - static props generation
-- performance features like next/image and next/script
+- performance features like next/image, next/script, next/font
 - SEO performance with Head component and \_document.js

 Other:

-- CSS modules and React Icons for styling
+- CSS modules and React Icons (only for the contact page) for styling
 - Firebase for storing data
 - Google tag added to sync the page with Google Ads

 ## Getting Started